The quad behind Old Main

 Eastern Illinois University

 The Department of Mathematics and C.S. at Eastern Illinois University will host a Conference Board of the Mathematical Sciences Regional Conference during the week of June 22 through June 28, 2008.
-The topic of the conference will be: Ergodic Ramsey Theory- A Dynamical Approach to Static Theorems ( see flier).
+The topic of the conference will be: Ergodic Ramsey Theory- A Dynamical Approach to Static Theorems.

 Vitaly Bergelson, of the Ohio State University, will give a series of lectures on the history, present state and future outlook of ergodic Ramsey theory.
 These lectures will be published by the Conference Board of the Mathematical Sciences.